-Cnova has no off-balance sheet commitment apart from the lease of its head office for a short-term lease expense of €21 thousands and the Via Varejo litigation (see note 13).
+Cnova has no off-balance sheet commitment apart from the lease of its head office for a short-term lease expense of €72 thousands (including ancillary costs).

 19. Financial risk management objectives and policies

 The main risks associated with Cnova's financial instruments are market risks (interest rate risk).